Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Introduction

 For policies that are throughput optimal, the second fundamental performance metric is the average job delay.
 JSQ and JSED are known to be delay optimal in certain settings \cite{winston1977optimality-JSQoptimal, weber1978optimal-JSQoptimal, whitt1986deciding-JSED-JSQnotoptimal}.
 Since exact analysis for a policy is often intractable, several asymptotic regimes have been explored in the literature \cite{der2022scalable-literaturereview}, including the classical heavy-traffic regime and the many-server heavy-traffic regime.
-JSQ and Po$d$ has been shown to be delay optimal if it is throughput optimal in some settings and their queue length distribution has been characterized in heavy-traffic \cite{eryilmaz2012asymptotically-driftmethod, hurtado2021throughput-Pod-stability-heterogeneous, hurtado2020transform-Transformmethod, hurtado2022heavy-JSQoptimalEquation, hurtado2022load-manyserver-JSQ}.
-Furthermore, a policy can be delay optimal in heavy-traffic if it satisfies certain conditions that prioritize sending jobs to shorter queues \cite{zhou2018degree-generalPpolicy, zhou2017designing-JBT, zhou2019flexible-MultiDimensionSSC}.
+In some settings, JSQ and Po$d$ have been shown to be delay optimal if they are throughput optimal \cite{hurtado2021throughput-Pod-stability-heterogeneous, eryilmaz2012asymptotically-driftmethod} and their queue-length distributions have been characterized in heavy traffic \cite{hurtado2021throughput-Pod-stability-heterogeneous, hurtado2022heavy-JSQoptimalEquation, hurtado2022load-manyserver-JSQ}.
+Furthermore, a policy can be delay optimal in heavy traffic if it satisfies certain conditions that prioritize sending jobs to shorter queues \cite{zhou2017designing-JBT, zhou2019flexible-MultiDimensionSSC, zhou2018degree-generalPpolicy}.
 These conditions also depend on tailored policy designs and are not applicable to general policies.
-It remains an open question how to determine whether a general policy is delay-optimal in heavy-traffic.
+It remains an open question how to determine whether a general policy is delay optimal in heavy traffic.

-Our research is motivated by the lack of analytical studies characterizing the stability and delay performance of general load balancing policies.
-To address these challenges, we propose a general framework that systematically analyzes stability and delay performance across a wide variety of load balancing policies.
+In practice, policy design is often constrained by communication budgets and imperfect state information.
+For example, JSQ and JSED can achieve excellent delay performance, but they typically require frequent system-wide queries and accurate queue-length information, leading to high communication overhead (e.g., 2$n$ messages per request).
+This motivates information-efficient alternatives such as Po$d$, pull-based schemes (e.g., JIQ \cite{lu2011join-JIQ}, JID \cite{gamarnik2022stability-memoryenhanced-JoinIDQ} and JBT-$r$ \cite{zhou2018heavy-JBT-r}), and policies based on historical information or estimation (e.g., RR-type variants \cite{ye2025optimal-optimalRRpolicy} and CARE \cite{mendelson2026load-Estimationtriggered-general}).
+Pull-based policies and CARE-type schemes can attain near-optimal delay under sparse communication through event-triggered server-to-dispatcher updates; CARE further maintains queue-length estimates by combining communication and approximation modules.
+However, in some deployments, pull-based signaling is impractical and accurate state estimation is infeasible or unreliable.
+Moreover, even when queue-state updates are available, they may only be refreshed intermittently.
+Consequently, the dispatcher must assign jobs under sparse and stale information.